rwieruch/blog_iamliesa_content/blog/balance-hormones-food/index.md

 The adiponectin hormone is responsible for **regulating blood sugar levels** which helps keeping insulin in check.

 Studies show that adiponectin **enhance insulin sensitivity** through increased fatty acid oxidation and inhibition of hepatic glucose production.
-Improving your insulin sensitivity can **reduce the risk of many seriouses diseases such as diabetes, cancer, heart attacks, and strokes**. (<BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/15655035">1</BlogLink>)
+Improving your insulin sensitivity can **reduce the risk of many seriouses diseases such as diabetes, cancer, heart attacks, and strokes**. ([1](https://www.ncbi.nlm.nih.gov/pubmed/15655035))

-<Subtitle id="balance-hormones-naturally-bell-peppers">#8 Bell Peppers</Subtitle>
+## Bell Peppers

-Bell Peppers are loaded with **Vitamin C**, an antioxidant vitamin that is essential to the function of the **adrenal glands**. (<BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/15666839 ">1</BlogLink>)
+Bell Peppers are loaded with **Vitamin C**, an antioxidant vitamin that is essential to the function of the **adrenal glands**. ([1](https://www.ncbi.nlm.nih.gov/pubmed/15666839))

 The highest amount of vitamin C in our body can be found in the adrenal glands.
 The more stressed we are, the more cortisol is being produced and the more vitamin C is being used.

 Vitamin C-rich foods like bell peppers help us re-fill our vitamin C storage and with its good numbers of **B vitamins** you’ll get an energy boost.
 Vitamin B also helps reduce stress levels which literally puts less stress on our adrenal glands.

-<Subtitle id="balance-hormones-naturally-coconut-oil">#9 Coconut Oil</Subtitle>
+## Coconut Oil

 Coconut oil is amazing for hormonal health.
 It plays a key role in hormone regulation as it **can help convert cholesterol into pregnenolone**.